We’re career girls, so of course, we want to actually get things done. And when science has a formula that can help with that we’re not one to argue!

 Working from home and sitting on your bed is not going to be good for your productivity.

 We could all use with a little help getting off of our phones, especially when we desperately need to get things done.
+Because it’s so easy to get distracted.
+For example, when someone reacts to a notification and opens up their phone on average they spend their next twenty minutes focusing and interacting with their phone.

 Instead of locking yourself out of your phone entirely, you can just block certain apps that distract you the most.